LamaAni/postgres-xl-helm/README.md

 1. GCS
 2. AWS

-# health check and status
+# Health check and status

 For the current beta phase, a pod will be considered healthy if it can pass,
 1. pg_isready.